Disabilities, Barriers, Adaptive Strategies, and Assistive Tech

 In physical environments, people with mobility impairments may have difficulty moving around or interacting with their environment (for example, opening doors, using faucets, or turning pages).
-Therefore, people with mobility impairments may use canes, walkers, or wheelchairs.
+Therefore, people with mobility impairments may also use versions of everyday products that are specially designed to be more ergonomic or accessible.
+They may also use canes, walkers, or wheelchairs.
 Relatedly, it’s important that physical spaces are designed inclusively: doors and hallways should be wide enough for wheelchair users.
 Accessible ramps should be provided in addition to stairs.
 Seating should accommodate a variety of people and body sizes.
-People with mobility impairments may also use versions of everyday products that are specially designed to be more ergonomic or accessible.

 In the digital world, there are many different assistive technologies people with mobility impairments might use.
 First, they may use specially designed keyboards and mouses that are more ergonomic and easier to use.
 Styluses, head wands, and mouth sticks, often in conjunction with touchscreens, can be helpful to others.
 Eye-tracking software can allow a user to control a computer with only their eyes, and voice access software can allow a user (who can see the computer screen) to control their device with only their voice.
 Apple supports voice control on Mac computers and iOS devices, and Google supports voice access on Android devices.
 Even if people with mobility impairments don’t use voice access to control their device, they may still use voice recognition software to type.